-THE NO. 1 LADIES DETECTIVE AGENCY by Alexander McCall Smith (see our recipe for THE NO. 1 LADIES DETECTIVE AGENCY in The Book Club Cookbook)
+THE NO. 1 LADIES DETECTIVE AGENCY by Alexander McCall Smith (see our recipe in The Book Club Cookbook)

 –Happy Bookers at the Sullivan Free Library, Chittenango, New York: Different exotic melons, and pumpkin cookies, as both foods were featured in the books, along with rooibos tea

 OCTOBER SUITE by Maxine Claire (see recipe and menus in the first edition of The Book Club Cookbook)